 This interview has been edited for length and clarity.

-What does climate education look like at your school?
+What does climate education look like at Portland Public Schools?

-Why is it important to teach climate education?
+Why is it important for you to teach about climate change?

 Interview with Carey Hotaling, April 2023.